mlynch/mlynch.github.com/_posts/2014-11-02-new-kind-of-startup.markdown

 And even if they pick the long road of building and scaling a working business, with standard VC financing rounds and assuming the probable case that your startup isn't a [black swan or "unicorn"](http://paulgraham.com/swan.html), founder take-home might be the same whether you work 10 years, raise 5 rounds, and sell for $200M vs working a few years, raising little capital, and selling for $20M.

+### Upside

+A Lab has a different ownership structure and upside opportunities are a bit murkier.
+At first glance, the two sweet spots for Labs to make as much money as possible is to build a product quickly, see rapid adoption, and sell it to someone else or spin it out to a new team to scale it up (while retaining some equity ownership over it).

+In the case of a spin-out, perhaps this new team can raise VC and scale the product, with the lab taking some liquidity.

+The problem is that both acquirers and investors usually want the team often more than the product.
+Labs are going to have to figure out how to retain the independence of the product team while enabling the sale or growth of the products they create.

 ### A new future

 In the face of so few choices, the Lab represents something new.
-It's the joy of creating products, the self-sufficiency of bootstrapping, but the ability to grow and scale and retain upside on things that work.
+It's the joy of creating new products, the self-sufficiency of bootstrapping, the ability to keep great teams together, but the ability to grow and scale and retain upside on things that work.

 I think there is a crucial caveat to the Lab model: you *have* to have an incredible product team.
 A developer/designer duo perhaps, or a team that has worked together before and wants to stick together.
 I don't think it will work with a ragtag team though those often work in the VC startup land.

+This is probably why we see so few Lab startups.
+It turns out that combo is pretty rare.
+I have a hunch it can be engineered but we will have to wait and see.